 - By purchasing raffle or lottery tickets

 - By leaving a gift in their Will - also known as leaving a legacy

 Why do people give money to charity?

-There is no rational reason why people would give their money away.
 With the exception of lottery/raffle tickets, there is usually no physical reward for individual giving.

-They give money because they care about the cause.
+People give money because they care about the cause.